nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 ##### HTTP

-Now we also provided HTTP to access the RPC API.
+We have also provided HTTP to access the RPC API.
 The file that ends with **gw.go** is the mapping file.
-Now we can access the rpc API directly from our browser, you can update the **rpc_listen** and **http_listen** in **conf/default/config.conf** to change RPC/HTTP port.
+Now we can access the rpc API directly from our browser, you can update the **rpc_listen** and **http_listen** in **conf/default/config.conf** to change the RPC/HTTP ports, respectively.

 ###### Example:
 ```bash
 curl -i -H 'Content-Type: application/json' -X GET http://localhost:8685/v1/user/nebstate
 ```
-if success, response will be returned like this
+if successful, response will be returned like this
 ```json
 {
     "result":{